-Could the same be true for DNA + dark DNA system as well?
-In the sequel the idea that sticky ends make the DNA double strand + its dark counterpart with $h{eff} > h$ a ferro-electret carrying longitudinal electric field is considered.
+In the sequel the idea that sticky ends make the DNA double strand + its dark counterpart a ferro-electret carrying longitudinal electric field is considered.
 The longitudinal electric field is non-vanishing also in standard framework without dark DNA if the lengths at the ends of the DNA double strand are different.
 This field would be analogous to the electric field along the body axis.
+As Becker found [Becker 1990_a, Becker 1990_b], its direction determines whether the system is in wake-up state or sleep and the same could be true also for DNA+dark DNA system.

-3.1 Different ends of DNA double strand
+2.1 Different ends of DNA double strand